Raphistomatidae

-The †Raphistomatidae is a taxonomic family of fossil sea snails, Paleozoic marine gastropod mollusks.
+The †Raphistomatidae is a taxonomic family of fossil sea snails, Paleozoic marine gastropod molluscs.
 This family was established by Koken in 1896.
 This family is found in the fossil record from the Upper Cambrian to the Middle Permian.

 Description

 The shells of the snails in this family are lenticular, turbiniform, and stepped, with a short slit, notch, or sinus on the aperture lip that generally results in a selenizone.

 Subfamilies

 J. Brooks Knight, et al. in the Treatise Part 1, 1960, included the Raphistomatidae in the Pleurotomariacea and subdivided the family into four subfamilies described herein.